canonical/charms.reactive/docs/structure.rst

 Structure of a Reactive Charm
 =============================

-A reactive charm should be built using layers, with the "top" layer being called the "charm layer."
+A reactive charm is built using layers, with the "top" layer being called the "charm layer."
 The charm layer would then reference other layers that it builds upon, which are generally thought of in two types: base layers, and interface layers.
 The charm indicates which layers it builds upon via its